robb-romans/docs-repo-template/common-gs/auth-using-curl.rst

         URL with the tenant ID for your account appended after the ``/``.

 #.
 Export the URL to an environment variable, as shown in the following example.
-Replace
-   Replace *publicURL* with the ``publicURL`` value listed in the service catalog.
+   Replace ``publicURL`` with the ``publicURL`` value listed in the service catalog.

    .. code::